AI-IoT-Lab/Mix-BEATS/README.md

 ## 📬 Contact

-For any queries, please contact Shivam Dwivedi (shivamd@iisc.ac.in) or raise an issue in the repository.
+For any queries, please contact Pandarasamy Arjunan (samy@iisc.ac.in) or raise an issue in the repository.

 ---